in

 Despite insisting on the name, the couple were slammed by the registrar and subject to some harsh remarks.

-“She told us he would never be able to get a job, and that teachers wouldn’t want to teach him,” Dan reveals.
+Dan claims: “She told us he would never be able to get a job, and that teachers wouldn’t want to teach him.”

-He continues to explain that neither of them is religious and that the name in Greek means ‘light-bringer’ and ‘morning’.
+The dad explains that neither he nor Mandy are religious and that the name in Greek means ‘light-bringer’ and ‘morning’.

-But the registrar still asked them to leave the room as she checked for herself.
+The registrar asked them to leave the room as she checked for herself.

 “We didn’t expect to get so much grief about it.”